gmeylan/go-website/Readme.md

   - [x] Create a MD parser
   - [x] Create Read an article
   - [ ] Tag list
+    - [ ] Refacto main layout of /blog
+      - [ ] Inside the page render the tags on the top with the information provided by GetAllTags
+      - [ ] Render the list of blog posts ordered by date asc or desc.
+Add the possibility to search by tags.
+HTMX fragment.

 - [ ] Create the contact me logic
   - [ ] DB